mehrvarz/webcall-apps/README.md

 >./gobuild-all

-Note that the current release of webcall-apps make use of a forked https://github.com/mehrvarz/lorca To build webcall-apps, the two source code folder (webcall-app and the forked lorca) need to be located side by side.
+Note that the current release of webcall-apps make use of a forked https://github.com/mehrvarz/lorca.
+To build webcall-apps, the two source code folders (webcall-app and the forked lorca) need to be located side by side.

 # License